 What are the best strategies for fat loss?
-Fat loss is a bit of a maze.
-Most people go in with a fair idea of what they want to achieve and how they should go about it, but, inevitably, most folks fail.
+Unfortunately, fat loss is a bit of a maze.
+Most people have a fair idea of what they want to achieve and how they should go about it, but inevitably, most folks fail.
 But why does this happen?
 Why does something seemingly straightforward trip so many people up?
-For the most part, it all comes down to having a solid plan of action.
-Today, we’ll go over four bodybuilding strategies for fat loss.
+Mostly, it all comes down to having a solid plan of action.
+So today, we’ll go over four bodybuilding strategies for fat loss.

-But, there is a benefit to lifting weights if you want to lose fat.
-You see, lifting weights is important because it trains your muscles.
-This stimulus then sends a signal to your body that muscle tissue is essential and should not be used for energy.
+Lifting weights is significant because it trains your muscles.
+This stimulus then signals to your body that muscle tissue is essential and should not be used for energy.
 Also, this allows you to keep your muscle mass and instead lose mostly fat–which is the goal.

 But, if you don’t impose that stress on your muscles, the body doesn’t have as good of a reason to keep this metabolically costly tissue around, so you lose a lot more muscle alongside the fat.

-“But I don’t have the time to lift weights!
+You might think: “But I don’t have the time to lift weights!
 My schedule is jam-packed as is.”
-We hear you–it can be challenging to find the time.
-The good news is, you can lift weights in many ways, and you can make it work even if you don’t have more than 20 to 30 minutes for a workout.
+We hear you–it’s challenging to find the time.
+The good news is that you can lift weights and make it work even if you don’t have over 20 to 30 minutes for a workout.

 To do that, you can use techniques such as:

-- Drop sets–progressively using lighter and lighter weight without taking a break.
+- Drop sets–progressively using lighter and lighter weights without taking a break.

-All of the diets, training programs, supplements, and ancient Chinese secrets won’t help you lose fat unless you’re in a calorie deficit.
-In other words, you need to consume fewer calories than you burn, thus forcing your body to tap into its fat stores for energy.
+All the diets, training programs, supplements, and ancient Chinese secrets won’t help you lose fat unless you’re in a calorie deficit.
+Then, it would be best to consume fewer calories than you burn, thus forcing your body to tap into its fat stores for energy.